Passaic County, New Jersey

+History

+Etymology

 Passaic County was created on February 7, 1837, from portions of Bergen and Essex counties.
-The county derives its name from "Pasaeck", which is a native Lenape word meaning "valley."
-The county is part of the North Jersey region.
+The county derives its name from "Pasaeck", which is a native Lenape word meaning "valley".

 Geography and climate

 In recent years, average temperatures in the county seat of Paterson have ranged from a low of 19 F in January to a high of 86 F in July, although a record low of -11 F was recorded in January 1961 and a record high of 105 F was recorded in September 1953.
 Average monthly precipitation ranged from 2.86 in in February to 4.78 in in September.
 The county has a humid continental climate which is hot-summer (Dfa) except in higher areas to the north where it is warm-summer (Dfb).

 The landscape of Passaic County, near the north edge of New Jersey, spans some hilly areas and has dozens of lakes.
 The county covers a region about 30 × 20 mi.
 The region is split by major roads, including portions of Interstate 287 and Interstate 80, near Paterson.
 The Garden State Parkway cuts across the southern end, near Clifton.
 The Passaic River winds northeast past Totowa into Paterson, where the river then turns south to Passaic, on the way to Newark, further south.

 The highest point is any one of six areas on Bearfort Ridge in West Milford at approximately 1,480 ft above sea level.
 The lowest elevation is approximately 20 ft along the Passaic River in Clifton.
-The southeastern, more populous half of the county is either flat near the river or mildly hilly.
-The northwestern section is rugged and mountainous.
+The southeastern, more populous half of the county is either flat, along the Passaic and Pompton Rivers, or mildly hilly, among the Watchung Mountains.
+The northwestern section is rugged and mountainous, part of the New Jersey Highlands.